‘Aashram’ season 3 review: Baba Nirala returns, soaring and slumping

 Empires crumble slowly and clumsily.
-Who know that this lesson from history would apply to a web series about a debauched cult leader?
+Who knew that this lesson from history would apply to a web series about a debauched cult leader?

 Prakash Jha’s Aashram enters its third season with unresolved problems and new adversaries taking their places among the old.
 As busy as previous seasons and running into 10 lengthy episodes, the MX Player show remains as much in thrall to the charlatan godman Baba Nirala as his blinkered devotees.